 What does Enlightenment taste like?
-On six Sundays in May and June, the Jewish Museum Berlin and the Museum Café Lina are offering a journey into the Enlightenment era with breakfast.
+On nine Sundays in May, June and July the Jewish Museum Berlin and the Museum Café Lina are offering a journey into the Enlightenment era with breakfast.

 Where